 To fulfill the basic requirements of compliance with the Act, Canisius College must prevent improper disclosure of personally identifiable information from educational records, provide opportunity for challenge of the contents of educational records as required by FERPA and its regulations, and maintain adequate records of requests and disclosures.

 - Faculty and staff may disclose Directory Information (names, addresses and phone numbers, enrollment and dates of attendance, degrees and any honors awarded) about students only if the students have not requested that this information remain confidential.
-Requests for confidentiality are filed in the Student Records Office.
+Requests for confidentiality are filed in the Student Records & Financial Services Center.
 In addition, Banner will signal that students have made a request of confidentiality.
 Directory information should not be disclosed if it is unknown whether a student has requested confidentiality.

 - Faculty and staff should insure the privacy of students' work, grades and Directory information if so requested.

 - The College considers its students to be adult decision-makers; as such, students have the right and responsibility to share information about their grades and degree pursuit with their parents and/or guardians.
 This means that the faculty and staff of the College normally will not give out information about grades or degree pursuit and will suggest that parents or guardians have conversations directly with students about these matters.

 - Grades should not be posted, physically or electronically, with students' names or with college ID Numbers or Social Security Numbers.

 - Students' work, exams, papers, etc., should not be left in public locations for pickup.
 Graded test, quizzes and exams needs to be returned directly to the student.
 Students can not go through graded papers to find their own papers.

 - Students should be instructed to submit work, papers, exams, etc. directly to their instructor.

 - Student records should not remain displayed on computer screens for anyone other than the student and staff member to view.

 - Canisius College will disclose information from a student's educational records only with the written consent of the student, except: